akash-network/awesome-akash/Chatterbox/README.md

 Deployment
 The main deploy.yaml file will create both the Chatterbox backend and API, as well as a simple frontend to interact with basic functions.

+*** NOTE - IN FRONTEND DO NOT ADD BACKSLASH / FROM PROVIDED URL, OTHERWISE IT WILL NOT FETCH API CORRECTLY

 Individual Deployments

 If you prefer to deploy components separately: